 - Posting about sports, religion, politics or personal topics.
 LinkedIn is a professional, business-only site.
 Save the personal stuff for Facebook.

-- Trying to set up a company profile that’s not listed in your experience.
+- Not connecting your company profile to your experience.
+This may happen if you set up your company profile titled differently.
 You have to have your company listed in your experience with the exact same name.
 Your are connected to your company as an employee.

 - Sending promotional selling emails just because someone is in your network.
 That’s spamming and it is not tolerated anywhere in social media.
 Just because I’m connected with you doesn’t mean that I’m interested in your product or service.
 It’s not who you know, it’s who your friends know.